What's A Wine Diet And Is It Healthy?

 Advertisement

 Ultimately, however, he cautions that it’s best to have your wine in moderation.
 One glass at night with a proper meal of salmon and vegetables would be a good example of a well balanced meal.
-He recommends a five or six ounce glass.
-If you’re not into wine, but want to add procyanidins to your daily routine, Corder says you can try supplementing with 200 to 300 milligrams of Mega Natural BP grape seed extract made by Polyphenolics.
+He recommends a 150-175ml glass.
+If you’re not into wine, but want to add procyanidins to your daily routine, Corder says you can try supplementing with 200 to 300 milligrams of a grape seed extract, typical llyavailable at a health food store.

 A 2018 study in The Lancet Journal found that there was no amount of alcohol consumption that was safe for overall health, which was disputed by some experts (and, again, common sense).
 Corder just wants the world to know that you can enjoy life over a glass of wine and still be healthy.
 “There’s plenty of opportunities to have a healthy diet and actually enjoy healthy food — and wine," he says.